splexpe/FactionsPro/README.md

 /f plotinfo - Checks to see if a area is claimed or not at your location.

+/f leader <player> - Transfer leadership of a faction.

+/f claim - Claims an area.

+/f overclaim - Overclaims a faction area, thus being they are able to overwrite the previous claim.

+/f playerfaction <player> - Shows what faction that specific player is in.

+/f unclaim - Unclaims a faction area.

+/f desc - Make a faction description.

+/f sethome - Set a faction home.

+/f home - Teleport to your faction home.

+/f power - Checks how much faction power you have.

+/f seepower <faction> - Check other player's faction power.

+/f unally <faction> - Unally a faction.

+/f allies <faction> - Checks a list of allies a faction has.

+/f about - Faction plugin information.

+/f seebalance <faction> - Checks other factions balance.

+/f help - Shows a list of faction commands.

 ## Admin Commands
 /f addstrto <faction> <STR> - Adds strength to a faction.